3liz/pyqgisservercontrib-profiles/README.md

 ## Description

-The `profiles` extension add new uri locations associated to profiles that defines access control to the ressources.
+The `profiles` extension add new uri locations associated to profiles that define access control to the ressources.

 ### Profiles configuration